-While the work to achieve and retain CAMHE accreditation is intense, the pay-off for students and for the U’s MHA program makes it well worth the effort.
+While the work to achieve and retain CAHME accreditation is intense, the pay-off for students and for the U’s MHA program makes it well worth the effort.

 “A program’s accreditation is probably one of the first things a prospective student looks at when trying to decide what MHA program is best for them,” Scammon said.
-“And when students are asking about accreditation, they are asking about CAMHE.
-The most prestigious schools that offer an MHA program have CAMHE accreditation.
+“And when students are asking about accreditation, they are asking about CAHME.
+The most prestigious schools that offer an MHA program have CAHME accreditation.
 This puts us in an elite group.”

-CAMHE accreditation makes the future bright for the program.
+CAHME accreditation makes the future bright for the program.
 “It will increase the number of applicants we get.
 It will make the quality of the applicants we get that much more competitive.
-And it will enhance the ability of our graduates to find great jobs, because CAMHE accreditation is just as important to employers as it is for the schools.”
+And it will enhance the ability of our graduates to find great jobs, because CAHME accreditation is just as important to employers as it is for the schools.”

 About the David Eccles School of Business MHA Program

 The MHA program at the David Eccles School of Business prepares students for administrative positions in both the private and public sectors of the healthcare industry, as well as in a variety of fields, including healthcare delivery, public health, and healthcare policy.